amiraelbahrawy99/herokuAppTask/README.md

      mvn clean test -Dbrowser={browserType}

 ### Report:
-You can check report at "test-output/SparkReport/Spark.html" in the root path of the project
+* You can check Extenet Report at: "test-output/SparkReport/Spark.html" in the root path of the project
+* To generate Allure Report:
+- Open cmd
+- Change Directory to be in the root folder of the project "cd path"
+- Run this command:  allure serve allure-results

 ## Author
 * **Amira El-Bahrawy** - (https://www.linkedin.com/in/amiraelbahrawy99/)